goneng/DevOptimize/Python/Set_Virtual-Env.md

 PyYAML==3.12
 ```

-- This list can be updated from time to time, as needed\
+- The list should reflect all required modules and their versions
-- Make sure all modules are set to a specific version (with the '==' operator)
+- Make sure all modules are set to a specific version (with the `==` operator)

 ## Create and Use the Virtual-Env